MrJimm/MemoAIzer/README.md

 2. Import workflows from json files.
 3. Set up credentials for Google Drive and OpenAI.
 4. Create necessary folders on Google Drive (see details in section 0.4 below).
-5. Reconnect folders in Google Drive nodes to the folders created in step 4 (see details below).
+5. Reconnect folders in Google Drive nodes to the folders created in step 4 (see sections 0.4, 0.5, 2.1).
 6. Start flows.
 7. Place some data in input folders and observe.